rosedaleisaac/slugidgenerator-svelte/README.md

 npm run dev
 ```

-4. Open the page in your browser using the address shown in the terminal window.
+4. Open the page in your browser at http://localhost:5173 or the address shown in the terminal window.

 ## Features